Go to StaffmatchSpontaneous application

 Additional hours on a 20-hour contract

-These hours must appear separately on your payslip with an increased rate:
+These additional hours must appear separately on the payslip and be paid at a higher rate:

 Share on